Be A Man! (What Does That Mean?)

 "Let the word of Christ dwell in you richly in all wisdom, teaching and admonishing one another in psalms and hymns and spiritual songs, singing with grace in your hearts to the Lord."
 (Colossians 3:16)

-The real man knows that the one thing that will never lie to him is the Bible.
+The real man knows that the one thing that will never lie to him is God and the Bible.
 He knows that even his own reasoning, at times, will be faulty.
 Friends will lie to him or be misled.
 His environment, the World, will work to destroy him and all that he holds dear.
 But the real man will be unmoved because he works within a relationship with the Lord.
 His power comes from God.
 His thinking has been molded in the Word and comes from God.
 What can you do with a guy like this?
 Call him rigid or stubborn, or narrow-minded, but however you think of him it will not change his position of power in the Lord.

 As the story unfolded, did you feel the grandfather insensitive, perhaps too harsh?
 Isn't it natural for young people to get ideas that are unsound?
 Maybe what should have been done is to talk to him, reason with him.
 Perhaps, but his grandfather, wishing to bring a sure foundation under his grandson's feet needed to get his attention and create for him a memory not soon forgotten.
 His grandson needed to know that a real man is not moved when the winds of the World's doctrine blow.
 His foundation will be solid only if the boy stands on who God is.